Social-Media-Capstone/Social-Media-Engagement-Forecasting/README.md

 ### Summary

 In seeking to predict social media engagement forecasting, we have explored our data thoroughly. \
 We observed word clouds, word frequencies, and ran sentiment analyses in order to best determine any additional feature engineering that would improve our model.
-Although we were not able to identify any additional significant features to engineer from this exploration, we were able to identify problem areas and eliminate a host of stopwords which resulted in improved modeling.

-Additionally, we have created and tested 12 different models on both uncleaned and cleaned and lemmatized data.
-Our 3 best performing models are:

-1. Neural Network (not explicitly shown in this final notebook)
-2. SVM Linear
-3. XGBoost Classifier

 In short, we found that our XGBoost Classifier model performed best on our uncleaned data, resulting in 58% accuracy on our test data. \
 This performance beats our baseline by 115%.